asulibraries/islandora-repo/README.md

 ## Tips on Config Syncing
 * To export content, go to your drupal root such as `/var/www/html/drupal` and run `drupal config:export --directory config/sync --remove-uuid` ([see](https://hechoendrupal.gitbooks.io/drupal-console/content/en/commands/config-export.html))
 * To import content, go to your drupal root such as `/var/www/html/drupal` and run `drupal config:import --directory config/sync` ([see](https://hechoendrupal.gitbooks.io/drupal-console/content/en/commands/config-import.html))
+* To export the configs split based on environments, use `drupal config_split:export --split config_split.config_split.environment_config`
+* To import the split config (or any one part of config), use `drush config:import --partial --source=/the/path/`

 ## Tips on Using Drush
 [Drush full command list](https://drushcommands.com/drush-9x/)